|

 an educational program equal in scope and quality to that

-Ross University has a trimester program with a
+offered in the United States.
+Program: Ross University has a trimester program with a

 curriculum closely related to US curriculi.
 Students stay